 Thoreau thought a lot about how we should occupy our minds.
 Surely, one cannot argue too much with this recommendation:

 "We should treat our minds, that is, ourselves, as innocent and ingenuous children, whose guardians we are, and be careful what objects and what subjects we thrust on their attention.
 Read not the Times.
 Read the Eternities."

 "Knowledge does not come to us by details, but in flashes of light from heaven."

-The life events on these pages I tried to treat as Thoreau would treat a walk in the woods.
-In short, shouldn't we approach each event and live each moment not only bodily but spiritually?
-Shouldn't we ultimately live as Thoreau prescribed, recounting his excursion to Walden Pond?
+I try to treat my life events as Thoreau would treat a walk in the woods: approach each event and live each moment not only bodily but spiritually.
+Shouldn't we ultimately live as Thoreau prescribes when recounting his excursion to Walden Pond: